Endless Dreaming.

 I long to see.

-Its peace and longing shall always be
+Its peace and longing shall always

 A treasured thought imbedded in my head